-- Announcement video: Provides timely updates throughout the course, and provide an opportunity to establish social and teaching presence in the course.
-Learn more from the announcement video guide.
+- Announcement video: Provides timely updates throughout the course and provides an opportunity to establish a social and teaching presence.

-- Feedback or “Screencast” video: Provides summarizing commentary on student work.
-This can be done for individual students (one video per student) or as feedback to all (one video for an entire class).
-Learn more from the feedback video guide.
+- Feedback or “Screencast” video Provides summarizing commentary on student work.
+This can be done for individual students (one video per student) or feedback to all (one video for an entire class).

-- Introduction video: Allows an educator to informally introduce themselves to students.
-This type of video provides an opportunity for your students to learn more about you and your approach to teaching.
-Learn more from the introduction video guide.
+- Introduction video: Allows an educator to introduce themselves to students informally.
+This type of video provides your students an opportunity to learn more about you and your approach to teaching.

 - Lecture Capture.
 Allows instructors to video record lectures and makes them available to students online.
 As a result, students can view and interact with the videos on their computers and mobile devices.
-A best practice is to edit long lecture videos into smaller micro-lectures, and upload those to a video sharing platform.
-Learn more from the microlecture guide.
+A best practice is to edit long lecture videos into smaller micro-lectures and upload those to a video-sharing platform.

-- Microlecture: A brief (under five minutes) video recording that explains a single concept or topic.
-Learn more from the microlecture guide.
+- Micro lecture: A brief (under five minutes) video recording explains a single concept or topic.

-- Orientation video: Introduces the layout of an online learning environment or tool.
+- Orientation video Introduces the layout of an online learning environment or tool.
 Effective orientation videos demonstrate how essential elements such as content and assignments are accessed.
-Learn more from the orientation video guide.

 Simply narrating a slide presentation may seem like the easiest way to transfer your lecture material online, but it may not be the best for your learners.
 Before you begin to design content for the online modality, take the time to explore your options and then choose the right visual format for your desired objectives.